alexfierascu/know-your-capitals/README.md

 # European Capitals Quiz

 A trivia game testing your knowledge of European capital cities.
-Built as a Progressive Web App (PWA) with offline support and multi-language support.
+Built as a Progressive Web App (PWA) with offline support, cloud sync, and multi-language support.

 ## Features

 ### Game Modes
 - **Classic Mode** - Answer a set number of questions with optional per-question timer
-- **Speed Run Mode** - Answer as many questions as possible in 60 seconds
+- **Speed Run Mode** - Answer as many questions as possible in 60 seconds (stops when all 45 questions are answered)

 ### Gameplay
 - 45 European countries and capitals